anabaei/salesforce/Controllers_objects.md

 * Loader: has to repeat methods and final method that we want to be repeated
 * Scheduler: this is a class that we schedul on specific time frame
 * Controller: optional class - can be used to create a button to execute loader.
+* Bulkification: writing triggers to handle more than one record at a time